airportpeople/trellicopter/README.md

 ## Update and Install

 [Bootloader](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/update-the-uf2-bootloader).
-You'll have to double tap the reset button (pretty quick-ish) to enter "boot mode".
-Load the most recent version of the bootloader, and let it reset to show the BOOT drive again.
+Double tap the device's reset button (pretty quick-ish) to enter "boot mode".
+Load (drag and drop) the most recent version of the bootloader into the disk, and let it reset to show the BOOT drive again.

 [CIRCUITPY](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython#download-the-latest-version-2977908-4).
-Download the most recent version of CIRCUITPY for your chip (Feather M4, likely).
-Start the Bootloader (above), load the UF2 file into the BOOT drive, and let it install.
+Download the most recent version of CIRCUITPY for your chip (Feather M4 Express, likely).
+Start the Bootloader (above), then load the UF2 file into the BOOT drive, and let it install.
 You'll see the CIRCUITPY drive show up when it's done.

 ## Accessing the REPL Serial Console

 In here, you can view the output of your `code.py` file.
 To open the console, we follow [these](https://www.bggofurther.com/2017/08/connect-to-serialconsole-terminal-with-macos-using-screen/) instructions:

+*(One of the following should work.)*

 ```bash
 $ ls /dev*/usb*